carlosperate/ArduinoCore-microbit/README.md

     - Empty function for now, will not be implement unless requested/necessary
 - [x] `analogWrite()`

-Extra Analog I/O (not available in all Arduino boards):
+Extra Analog I/O (not available in all Arduino cores):
 - [ ] `analogReadResolution()`
     - Will not be implement unless requested/necessary
 - [NA] `analogWriteResolution()`